Hochschild cohomology of $m$-Cluster tilted algebras of type $\widetilde{\mathbb{A}}$: Introduction

 \section{Introduction}

 The Hochschild cohomology groups $\operatorname{HH}^{i}(A)$ of an algebra $A$, where $i\geq 0$, were introduced by Hochschild in \cite{Ho46}.
 The low-dimensional groups, namely for $i=0,1,2$, have a concrete interpretation of classical algebraic structures, but in general it is quite hard to compute them.
 However, an explicit formula for the dimension of the Hochschild cohomology $\operatorname{HH}^{i}(A)$ of some subclasses of special biserial algebras had been computed in terms of combinatorial data, for example in \cite{B06,ST10,Lad12b}.
 Recently Redondo and Rom\'an obtained a formula for quadratic string algebras and therefore for gentle algebras (see \cite{RR15}).
+Later, Valdivieso in \cite{Va} compute the dimension of the Hochschild cohomology groups for Jacobian algebras from unpuctured Riemann surfaces.

-Cluster categories were introduced in \cite{Buan2006} as a representation theoretic framework for the cluster algebras of Fomin and Zelevinski \cite{FZ02}.
-The clusters correspond to the tilting objects in the cluster category.
+Cluster categories were introduced in \cite{Buan2006} as a representation theoretic framework for the cluster algebras of Fomin and Zelevinski in \cite{FZ02}.
+Several consequences were given by this categorification, for example, there is a bijection between the set of clusters in a cluster algebra and the set of the basic tilting objects in the corresponding cluster category, see \cite{Buan2006}.
 Given an hereditary finite dimensional algebra $H$ over an algebraically closed field $\K$ the $m$-cluster category is defined to be $\mathcal{C}_m(H):=\mathcal{D}^b(H)/ \tau^{-1} [m]$, where $[m]$ denotes the $m$-th power of the shift functor $[1]$ and $\tau$ is the Auslander - Reiten translation in $\mathcal{D}^b(H)$.
 By a result of Keller \cite{K05}, the $m$-cluster category is triangulated.
 For the $m$-cluster category, $m$-cluster tilting objects have been defined by Thomas, in \cite{Thomas2007}, who in addition showed that they are in bijective correspondence with the $m$-clusters associated by Fomin and Reading to a finite root system in \cite{FR05}.
 The endomorphism algebras of the $m$-cluster tilting objects are called $m$-cluster tilted algebras or, in case $m=1$, cluster tilted algebras.

 In \cite{ABCP09} it has been shown that cluster tilted algebras are gentle if and only if they are of type $\mathbb{A}$ or $\tilde{\mathbb{A}}$.
 On the other hand, using arguments similar to those of \cite{ABCP09}, Murphy showed in \cite{Murphy2010} that $m$-cluster tilted algebras of type $\mathbb{A}$ are gentle and he described the connected components of $m$-cluster tilted algebras up to derived equivalence, a result analogous to that of \cite{Buan2008}.
 Later, a similar work has been done in \cite{Gubitosi} for $m$-cluster tilted algebras of type $\mathbb{\widetilde{A}}$, where it is shown that $m$-cluster tilted algebras of type $\mathbb{\widetilde{A}}$ are gentle and their possible bound quivers are described.
 Moreover, in \cite{BG14} and \cite{Gub1} the algebras that are derived equivalent to $m$-cluster tilted algebras of type $\mathbb{A}$ and $\mathbb{\widetilde{A}}$ have been classified.
 They are called $\mathbb{A}$-branched algebras \cite[Definition 4.3]{BG14} and $\mathbb{\widetilde{A}}$-branched algebras \cite[Definition 3.2 ]{Gub1} respectively.